lpsinger/userguide/procedures/searches.rst

 **cWB** `[7]`_ is a power excess algorithm focused to identify gravitational-like signals with short time duration.
-It uses a wavelet transformation to identify time-frequency pixels which can be grouped in a single cluster if they satisfy neighbouring conditions.
+It uses a wavelet transformation to identify time-frequency pixels which can be grouped in a single cluster if they satisfy neighboring conditions.
 A tuned version for compact-binary coalescences chooses the time-frequency pixels if they mainly follow a frequency increasing pattern.
 A maximum-likelihood-statistics calculated over the cluster is used to identify the proper parameter of